flycoolman/academic-kickstart/content/coding/java/java-collection/index.md

 EnumMap class is the specialized Map implementation for enum keys.
 It inherits Enum and AbstractMap classes.

+### Collections class
+This class consists exclusively of static methods that operate on or return collections.
+It contains polymorphic algorithms that operate on collections, "wrappers", which return a new collection backed by a specified collection, and a few other odds and ends.
+The methods of this class all throw a NullPointerException if the collections or class objects provided to them are null.

+#### Sorting in collection

+1. String objects
+  Collections.sort()
+2. Wrapper class objects
+  Collections.sort()
+3. User-defined class objects
+  Collections.sort() with user-defined class implements comparable interface (compareTo() method)

+### Comaprable

+- Java **Comparable interface** is used to order the objects of the user-defined class.
+- This interface is found in **java.lang** package and contains only one method named compareTo(Object).
+- It provides a single sorting sequence only, i.e., you can sort the elements on the basis of single data member only.
+For example, it may be rollno, name, age or anything else.

+#### compareTo(Object obj) method

+public int compareTo(Object obj): It is used to compare the current object with the specified object.
+It returns

+- positive integer, if the current object is greater than the specified object.
+- negative integer, if the current object is less than the specified object.
+- zero, if the current object is equal to the specified object.

+### Comparator

+- Java Comparator interface is used to order the objects of a user-defined class.
+- This interface is found in **java.util** package and contains 2 methods **compare(Object obj1,Object obj2)** and **equals(Object element)**.
+- It provides multiple sorting sequences, i.e., you can sort the elements on the basis of any data member, for example, rollno, name, age or anything else.

+#### Comparator Implementation

+- Non-generic Old Style
+- Generic style

+#### Java 8 Comparator Interface

+Java 8 has more comparator methods

+### Properties class

+- The properties object contains key and value pair both as a string.
+- The java.util.Properties class is the subclass of Hashtable.
+- It can be used to get property value based on the property key.
+The Properties class provides methods to get data from the properties file and store data into the properties file.
+Moreover, it can be used to get the properties of a system.
+- Recompilation is not required if the information is changed from a properties file: If any information is changed from the properties file, you don't need to recompile the java class.
+It is used to store information which is to be changed frequently.

 ### A Little Deep In Queues